qiayuanl/resume/content/project/rm_highlight/index.md

 {{< youtube Kh_ExaJH1Uo >}}

 ## Adaptive Chassis
-The agile and accurate movement of chassis require four wheel touch the groud at the same time, we use spring and link
+The agile and accurate movement of chassis require four wheel touch the groud at the same time, we design chassis suspension mechanism using springs and links, the

+## High Speed Spinning Chassis
+To counter the adversary's visual recognition and tracking, we add conductive slip  ring between gimbal and chassis, allows chassis spinning at high speed